HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 We can generally consider that E2EE is widely used outside internet restricted area.
 ## Current WeChat Encryption Measures
-According to the official website of WeChat help center, WeChat uses TLS encryption to secure your data as it moves to and from the servers.
+According to the official website of WeChat help centre, WeChat uses TLS encryption to secure your data as it moves to and from the servers.
 For the static data, it uses 256 digits AES encryption.
 However, during this process, the encryption key is controlled by service provider, Tencent, which means it has a potential threat that Tencent has access to your information and conversation.
 [TODO https://help.wechat.com/cgi-bin/micromsg-bin/oshelpcenter?opcode=2&plat=1&lang=en&id=1208117b2mai1410243yyQFZ&Channel=helpcenter]

 ## WeChat Scandal
 Above, we talked about the potential technical possibility of WeChat technology.
 In fact, there are already reports regarding the block and filter of messages of WeChat.
 It also applies the account ban on sensitive politic messages.